 Aru Sha and the End of Time: A Pandava Novel Book 1 by Roshani Chokshi

 I found this a difficult book to read for two reasons.
-First, I disliked the main character who constantly lied.
-Second, I probably needed more background knowledge in the Hindu religion / mythology because I couldn’t follow the many god and goddess characters.
+First, I dididn’t love the main character who constantly lied.
+Second, I probably needed more background knowledge in the Hindu religion/mythology because I struggled to follow the many god and goddess characters.
 It just got confusing.
-That being said, maybe you’ll find this book more appealing than me.
-I really hope you do — it’s the first book in Rick Riordan’s new imprint devoted to diverse mythologies.
+That being said, maybe you’ll find this book more appealing than me, many people do.